 tsort - topological sort

-The tsort utility writes to standard output a totally ordered list of items consistent with a partial ordering of items contained in the input.
+The tsort utility shall write to standard output a totally ordered list of items consistent with a partial ordering of items contained in the input.

-The input consists of pairs of items (non-empty strings) separated by blanks.
+The application shall ensure that the input consists of pairs of items (non-empty strings) separated by <blank> characters.
 Pairs of different items indicate ordering.
 Pairs of identical items indicate presence, but not ordering.

 - A pathname of a text file to order.
-If no file operand is given, the standard input is used.
+If no file operand is given, the standard input shall be used.

-The following environment variables affect the execution of tsort:
+The following environment variables shall affect the execution of tsort:

-The standard output is a text file consisting of the order list produced from the partially ordered input.
+The standard output shall be a text file consisting of the order list produced from the partially ordered input.

 - Successful completion.